pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-assembly/tutorial.md

     > <details-title>Alternative ways to compute coverage</details-title>
     >
-    > 2 alternative ways to compute coverage are to
+    > There are 2 alternative ways to compute coverage:
     > 1. Use [CoverM](https://github.com/wwood/CoverM), which is available in Galaxy
     >
     >    > <hands-on-title>Calculate coverage using CoverM</hands-on-title>